 After sultry 'Moon' landing, Mexican thesp seeks shuttle to Hollywood

 Serradilla is a household name in Mexico, where she’s starred in telenovelas like “Linea nocturna” (2006) and “Drenaje profundo” (2010), and has performed in theater including productions of “Sin Cura” by Manolo Caro and, most recently, the Mexican version of “Venus in Fur” by David Ives.
-Her film credits include a supporting role in Emilio Portes’ comedy “Pastorela,” winner of Mexico’s 2012 Ariel for best picture, and Jose Pepe Bojorquez’s “,” her first English-language pic.
+Her film credits include a supporting role in Emilio Portes’ comedy “Pastorela,” winner of Mexico’s 2012 Ariel for best picture, and Jose Pepe Bojorquez’s “Hidden Moon,” her first English-language pic.

 Born to Spanish parents in Mexico, Serradilla, 35, spent some of her formative years in Spain; the family moved back to Mexico when she was 15.
 There, she started modeling and working in commercials, and starred in her first TV series, Argentine teen telenovela “Chiquititas,” at 19.